jjvanzon/Circular-Language-Spec/spec/introduction.md

 Another capability of objects is that they can have different interfaces.

-Try to consider how an employee looks to a customer and how to a coworker.
+Consider how an employee looks to a customer and how to a coworker.
 The employee will do certain things for a coworker and other things for a customer.
 The employee has two *interfaces*.
-It depends on the party referring to the employee, which interface the employee has.
+It depends on the party referring to the employee, which interface the employee shows.
 Even though both parties are referring to the same person, this person does different things for them.

-Objects have a similar ability.
+Objects have a similar cabability.
 An object can have separate interfaces.
 Interfaces are groups of an object's members.

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />